Skip to main content

 • 3 cups of leafy greens

 • Make a smoothie with fresh or frozen fruit.
-You can add a handful of spinach or kale.
+Try adding a handful of spinach or kale.

-• Mix berries and chopped fruits into pancake, muffin and waffle batter.
+• Mix berries and chopped fruits into batter for pancakes, muffins and waffles.

-• Top your cereal, oatmeal or yogurt with berries, peaches, apples and bananas.
+• Top your cereal, oatmeal or yogurt with fruit, such as berries, peaches, apples or bananas.

-• Add vegetables, such as peppers, onions, spinach and peppers, to omelets, hash browns and breakfast potatoes.
+• Add vegetables, such as peppers, onions and spinach, to omelets, hash browns or breakfast potatoes.

 • Bring a piece of fruit for an on-the-go breakfast.

 • Add extra vegetables to your sandwich or wrap.
-If you are eating out, ask for extra vegetables.
+If you're eating out, ask for extra veggies.

 • Make homemade vegetable soup for lunch.
-If you choose to buy soup from the store, compare nutrition labels and choose the option with the lowest amount of sodium.
+If you're buying prepared soup, compare nutrition labels and choose the option with the lowest amount of sodium.

 • Build a salad with at least 3 cups of leafy greens.
-You can add chopped up vegetable and fruit for added flavor.
+You can add chopped vegetables and fruit for more flavor and texture.

 • Use leftover vegetables from last night's dinner as a side dish.